jhpyle/docassemble/_docs/interviews.md

 list of interviews in whatever way you want.

-The [`dispatch`] configuration directive also allows your users to access specific interviews at human-readable URLs like:
+The [`dispatch`] configuration directive also allows your users to start new sessions in specific interviews at human-readable URLs like:

 > https://interview.example.com/start/eviction<br>
 > https://interview.example.com/start/namechange

+Once the user visits a URL like `/start/eviction`, the URL in the location bar will change to `/run/eviction`.

 If the user visits the main (or "root") URL for the site, e.g., `https://interview.example.com`, the user will be redirected to the